 Her varied cooking interests led her in many directions.
-In 1878, she published another book, Camp Cookery, which included instructions for setting up camp and constructing a camp stove.
+In 1878, she published Camp Cookery, which included instructions for setting up camp and constructing a camp stove.
 She toured England and France that summer, observing cooking classes at London’s National Training School for Cookery, and learning French cooking.

 In 1879 Parloa became one of the original instructors at the Boston Cooking School.
 Her program became the backbone of the BCS, providing women with a means to a career and an independent income.
-That year she published a textbook, First Principles of Household Management and Cookery.
+That same year she published a textbook, First Principles of Household Management and Cookery.

 Exceedingly popular, Miss Parloa charged very high fees to lecture, so she was let go from the BCS and continued on at her own school instead.
 Her cooking school in Boston was thriving, but she moved to New York City, which was experiencing explosive growth.
 There she opened a school in 1883.
 In the evenings she taught immigrant girls for free.